-AAHPM communities, which include special interest groups (SIGs) and forums, provide an arena for members to discuss a particular topic of interest.
-Our communities meet in person at the Annual Assembly, collaborate on symposia submissions for the Annual Assembly, and provide input to the Academy as thought leaders.
-With over 30 communities available, you will be sure to find a group that fits your particular interests.
+Our communities meet quarterly virtually, host webinars, collaborate on abstract submissions for the Annual Assembly, and provide input to the Academy as thought leaders.
+With over 40 communities available, you will be sure to find a group that fits your particular interests.

-AAHPM Connect is an engaging online discussion platform that contains practice based discussion groups.
-This is the best place to ask advice, share your expertise, exchange ideas and most important, and connect with other members SIGs and forums.
+AAHPM Connect is an engaging online discussion platform that contains practice-based discussion groups.
+This is the best place to ask for advice, share your expertise, exchange ideas, and most importantly, connect with other members by joining SIGs and forums discussion pages.

-Follow these instructions to join one or more of AAHPM's communities.
-Once you have joined, you will automatically be included in the AAHPM Connect community platform.
+Once you have joined, you will automatically be included in the AAHPM Connect community platform within 20 minutes.

-View the complete list and description of each special interest group and forum discussion communities below.
+View the complete list and description of each special interest group and forum below.

-Education - provides a community for networking, identifying and sharing resources, and collaborating with those that share a passion for and interest in hospice and palliative medicine education.
+Education - Provides a community for networking, identifying and sharing resources, and collaborating with those that share a passion for and interest in hospice and palliative medicine education.
 This SIG supports all aspects of HPM education including supporting HPM fellowship program directors in their endeavors to train and nurture capable, professional HPM trainees.

 Ethics - focuses on ethical issues particular to the delivery of palliative and hospice care.

 Global HPM - aims to connect, inspire, and mobilize individuals who are passionate about seeing access to palliative care expanded globally through sustainable, culturally appropriate models of care delivery.

 Humanities and Spirituality - promotes a holistic, integrative approach to palliative medicine that acknowledges cultural, spiritual and psychosocial aspects of care of patients, families and caregivers.